DoDAO-io/dodao-defi-course/generated/questions/lending_and_credit.md

 Hint: NoHint

-Explanation: In Flash Minting, attackers can mint an arbitrary number of new Flash-mintable tokens (a.k.a FMTs or ERC20-compliant tokens) into their account, as long as they also burn the same number of tokens from their account before the end of the same transaction to generate profits.
+Explanation: In Flash Minting, attackers can mint an arbitrary number of new Flash-mintable tokens into their account, as long as they also burn the same number of tokens from their account before the end of the same transaction to generate profits.

 Sub Topics: flash-loans

+---

+##### Pick the incorrect statements.

+- [x]  Margin Trading involves leveraging DeFi protocols to lend cryptocurrencies for high returns
+- [x]  Hedging involves taking out a loan with extra collateral can help you gain leverage
+- [ ]  Hedging encompasses opening positions in opposing market directions to reduce any potential losses
+- [ ]  Arbitrage takes advantage of the fact that an asset may be worth more in one market than another

+Hint: Over-collateralized borrowing use cases

+Explanation: Yield Farming involves leveraging DeFi protocols to lend cryptocurrencies for high returns that can go up to 100% in annualized yields.
+Margin Trading is taking out a loan with extra collateral can help you gain leverage.
+Hedging encompasses opening positions in opposing market directions to reduce the risks and impacts of market swings.
+By doing this, you can help to offset any potential losses that might occur.
+Arbitrage takes advantage of the fact that an asset may be worth more in one market than another.

+Sub Topics: borrowing-use-cases